msalibian/RBF/README.md

 }
 ```

 These are the boxplots.
-Note that the robust fit consistently fits the
+We see that the robust fit consistently fits the
 vast majority (95%) of the data better than the classical one.

 ``` r